Reasons to replace tires:

 This one might be even more of a no-brainer, but doing burnouts, trying to drift and generally driving aggressively both on and off-road are all going to take a toll on your tires.
 If you recognize that this is the way you drive, it shouldn’t be any kind of huge shock that you’ll need new rubber faster than you might normally – but keeping a constant eye on your air pressure and tire rotation intervals can mitigate the need for new tires as much as possible.

-Regardless, because of the softer rubber compounds found in competition, performance, and summer tires, even fairly normal driving will still wear these kind of tires down faster than your average passenger tire.
+Regardless, because of the softer rubber compounds found in competition, performance, and summer tires, even fairly normal driving will still wear these kind of tires down faster than your average touring tire.

-No matter the circumstance, replacing your tires before they get to any of the above points is a great way to save yourself from expensive repair costs and overall inconvenience if you have a flat, blowout, or even from getting in an accident because you weren’t able to stop quickly enough on old tires.
+No matter the circumstance, replacing your tires before they get to any of the above points is a great way to save yourself from expensive repair costs and overall inconvenience if you have a flat or even a potential accident because you weren’t able to stop quickly enough on old tires.

 And if you ever have questions about when to replace your tires or their current condition, feel free to stop by or call your local Discount Tire location and we'll get you taken care of.